nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 Mocking Public Properties
 -------------------------

-Mockery allows you to mock properties is several ways.
+Mockery allows you to mock properties in several ways.
 The simplest is that you can simply set a public property and value on any mock object.
 The second is that you can use the expectation methods set() and andSet() to set property values if that expectation is ever met.